singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 **Solution#1**

 Imagine we had the following boxes: b₁,   b₂,••• ,   bₙ.
-The biggest stack that we can build with all the boxes equals the max of (biggest stack with bottom b₁, biggest stack with bottom b₂ ,   •••, biggest stack with bottom bₙ).That is, if we experimented with each box as a bottom and built the biggest stack possible with each, we would find the biggest stack possible.
+The biggest stack that we can build with all the boxes equals the max of (biggest stack with bottom b₁, biggest stack with bottom b₂ ,   •••, biggest stack with bottom bₙ).
+That is, if we experimented with each box as a bottom and built the biggest stack possible with each, we would find the biggest stack possible.

 But, how would we find the biggest stack with a particular bottom?
 Essentially the same way.
 We experi­ment with different boxes for the second level, and so on for each level.